-By 2027, IT services is anticipated to reach 1793.4 billion in spending, reflecting a sustained commitment to digital transformation, growing at a CAGR of 8.2% (2023-27)
+By 2027, IT services is anticipated to reach USD 2,131 billion in spending, reflecting a sustained commitment to digital transformation, growing at a CAGR of 7.1% (2025 to 2030).

 Hardware investment held steady as remote work, telemedicine, and remote learning gained prominence.
 However, the hardware market's growth is expected to remain sluggish in the foreseeable future.
 The focus in this segment is shifting towards enterprise devices that need upgrades or investments to support hybrid work settings.
 The hardware market is likely to experience subdued growth as large-scale investments in certain areas may not be as necessary.
 This segment's performance underscores the changing landscape of workplace technology needs.
-The segment is expected to grow at a CAGR of 3.7% (2023-27).
+The segment is expected to grow at a CAGR of 3.5% (2025 to 2030).

 Software witnessed significant growth during and after the pandemic, driven by enterprises prioritizing infrastructure software expenses to support their digital transformation efforts.
 This trend is expected to persist as organizations continue their digital journeys.
 Investments in software are projected to remain robust, with enterprises aiming to enhance their digital capabilities and streamline operations.
-By 2027, software spending is estimated to reach 1367.4 billion USD, reflecting ongoing investments in software solutions to drive efficiency and innovation, growing at a CAGR of 14.6% (2023-27)
+By 2027, software spending is estimated to reach USD 1,978 billion, reflecting ongoing investments in software solutions to drive efficiency and innovation, growing at a CAGR of 13.8% (2025 to 2030).

-Engineering Research and Development (ER&D), a critical driver of innovation, is poised for sustained growth.
+Engineering Research and Development ("ER&D"), a critical driver of innovation, is poised for sustained growth.
 In recent years, ER&D investments have been instrumental in technological advancements across industries.
 As businesses strive to stay competitive and bring innovative products and services to market, ER&D spending is anticipated to rise steadily.
 The growing demand for breakthrough technologies, product innovation, and digital transformation will fuel the expansion of ER&D investments.
-By 2027, ER&D spending is projected to reach 2,490 billion USD, highlighting its pivotal role in shaping the future of technology.
+By 2027, ER&D spending is projected to reach USD 3,007 billion, highlighting its pivotal role in shaping the future of technology.

-1.1.1 Global Technology Spend Across Key Technologies
+Global Technology Spend Across Key Technologies

-Exhibit 2: Global IT Spend Across Key Technologies (CY 2020-27), in USD Billion
+Global IT Spend Across Key Technologies (2020 to 2030), in USD billion